-The CEQR process began last fall with establishing the scope of the environmental reviews.
+The CEQR process began in the fall of 2012 with establishing the scope of the environmental reviews.
 MOEC held a public scoping hearing on November 1, 2012, at which the public could comment on the proposed scope.
 Due to Hurricane Sandy and at the request of Community Board 8, MOEC extended the public hearing to December 4, 2012.
 It then oversaw the preparation of the draft EIS (DEIS) in accordance with the proposed scope.
 A City Planning Commission public hearing on the DEIS was held in conjunction with its public hearing on the associated ULURP applications on July 10, 2013.
 Public testimony was encouraged and received at the hearing, including a letter of support for the project from Manhattan Borough President Scott Stringer.
 The public comment period remained open until 5:00 P.M. on July 22, 2013.
 The FEIS included an analysis of all issues raised at the public hearing.

 The DEIS, Notice of Completion and FEIS can be viewed and downloaded at http://www.nyc.gov/html/oec/html/ceqr/13dme003m.shtml and all other associated CEQR documents can be accessed at http://www.nyc.gov/oec.